jawebada/libmbb/README.md

 --------

 *libmbb* uses the autotools for building.
 To build the `configure` script you will need autoconf and automake installed.
-Running `autogen.sh` should build the `configure` script.
+Running `./autogen.sh` should build the `configure` script.
 After that it is the usual game of

 	./configure